planetis-m/jsonpak/README.md

 ```

 Tests that the specified value is set in the document.
-If the test fails, then the patch
-as a whole should not apply.

 #### Misc